AndrewMathas/aTableau/README.rst

       *This version of the code is already quite powerful, but it is still in the proof-of-concept phase.
-There are still many bugs, planned features that are not yet implemented, and everything is subject to change.*
+There are still many bugs, and features still to be yet implemented.
+Everything is subject to change.*

 LaTeX macros for symmetric group combinatorics: Young diagrams, tabloids, tableaux, abacuses, ...